DanieleCongiusti/Resource-Allocation-Satellite-Communication/notes.md

 For each configuration of N, K (which are |N|\*|K|=5\*5=25 distinct configurations) we ran the experiment for >30 times in order to have a sufficient amount of results from Indipendent Identically Distributed RVs and also verified at the same time that the Sample Variance is finite for each KPI to assume the Mean of each KPI to be Normally distributed.
 This way we can use the Standardized Sample Mean, an RV normally distributed defined as Z=(X-mu/S\*sqrt(n)), to compute the Confidence Intervals of the true mean of our experiments.

-We also computed the Sample Width for different confidence levels (90, 95, 99) by computing the Sample Mean (X^bar) and the Sample Variance (S) from a total of (around 35 to 50) samples to verify that this amount of samples were enough for our estimate.
+We also computed the Sample Width for different confidence levels (90, 95, 99) by computing the Sample Mean (X^bar) and the Sample Variance (S) from a total of (around 35 to 400) samples to verify that this amount of samples were enough for our estimate.
 We found that we had enough samples for 90 and 95% but not for the last 99, we needed many more samples.
 So we went for a Confidence Level of 95%.

-We then had to gather many more samples to properly assert that the Sample Variance was limited, for the Queue Length in particular, since it starts with an upward trend (not good) but then stabilizes around a fixed value for a large sample width of at least 200.
+We then had to gather many more samples to properly assert that the Sample Variance was limited, for the Queue Length in particular, since it starts with an upward trend (not good) but then stabilizes around a fixed value for a large sample width of at least 200 to 400.

-Given X^bar and S and verified that the sample width is correct, we then proceeded with computing the CI for 95% certainty.
+Given X^bar and S and verified that the sample width is sufficiently large enough and the variance is indeed limited, we then proceeded with computing the CI for 90, 95% certainty.
 Under it's shown the histograms of our results at different configurations of N and K:

 ...
 ...
-"Showing the graph resuls"
+"Showing the graph results"
 ...

 "Continue with Comments on Graphs"